ricardoquesada/c64-commando-2084/README.md

 ### Animation type

-An animation is what the sprite should do while in the game.
+An animation represents what the sprite should do during the game.
 For example, the animation type `TYPE_ANIM_SOLDIER_BULLET`, animates the bullet.
 See `TYPE_ANIM_TBL_LO` in [main.asm] for the complete list of animation types.

 An sprite can change its animation in runtime.
 For example, the `TYPE_ANIM_SOLIDER_BEHIND_SMTH` has certain logic.
-But when the hero is at the same Y position as it, then it changes it animation to `TYPE_ANIM_SOLDIER`.
+But when the hero is at the same Y position as it is, then it changes its animation to `TYPE_ANIM_SOLDIER`.
-Similar, the `TYPE_ANIM_SOLDIER_JUMPING` animates the soldier the "jumping" solider.
-But when the solider lands, it changes it animation to `TYPE_ANIM_SOLDIER`.
-And the bullets and grenades also have two different animations.
-E.g: `TYPE_ANIM_HERO_GRENADE` and `TYPE_ANIM_HERO_GRENADE_END`.
+Similar, the `TYPE_ANIM_SOLDIER_JUMPING` animates the "jumping" solider.
+But when the solider lands, it changes its animation to `TYPE_ANIM_SOLDIER`.
+Those are only two examples, but most animations change its animation type in runtime.

 ### Animation type 0